The Guide · Strategic Decisions

 Founder-Led Sales vs Scalable Business Development

-Founder involvement in new business often produces strong early results because:
+Founder involvement often produces strong early results, because:

 • Founders possess deep knowledge of the agency’s capabilities